-What’s the weirdest thing you’ve ever choked down?
-We all love to giggle and gross each other out over the prospect of eating something unusual.
+What’s the weirdest thing you’ve ever eaten while travelling?
+We all love to giggle and gross each other out over the prospect of taste-testing something unusual.
 In most cases—specifically my top five—I was pleasantly surprised by these cultural delicacies.

 12. Hot Chocolate, Italy

-– When I sat down at a small cafe in Venice, the last thing I expected to recieve was a cup of melted chocolate.
+– When I sat down at a small cafe in Venice, the last thing I expected to receive was a cup of melted chocolate.
 It was thick, rich, and unbelievably delicious.

 11. Duck, China

-– The way they serve dishes in Beijing is anything but normal.
+– The way they serve dishes in Beijing was very different to my idea of westernized Chinese food at home in Canada.
 Eyes, beak, feet – they cook and serve every part.
-I tried not to gag at the dinner table.

 10. Kangaroo Jerky, Australia